VivaswatS/selCoefEst/README.md

-## Exploring the utility of allele ages for estimation of selection coefficients
+# Allele ages provide limited information about the strength of negative selection

-This repository contains code for the models developed in [].
+This repository contains code for the models developed here: .

-### manual.ipynb
+### manual.ipynb (this is what you'll need)

 notebook containing explanatory code for using the functions below

 ### mom\_functions.py

-script containing the necessary source functions
+script containing the necessary source code

 ### PReFerSims/